scruples-studio/clean/README.md

     statamic new my-site scruples-studio/clean

 ## Configuring
-You can replicate everything in the [demo site](https://clean.scrupl.es) through the control panel.

 If you make changes under-the-hood, be aware these may conflict with future updates to Clean.
 But if you’re doing that, you’re probably comfortable with keeping things up-to-date anyway 👍

 ### Content